karmentsang/karmentsang.github.io/content/about.md

 to delve deeper into it, I wholeheartedly embraced the opportunity.
 And as a way to document my progress and ongoing growth, I embarked on creating a blog-like website.

-In my honest opinion, I didn't think that I would survive university, but I did.
+In my honest opinion, I didn't think that I would survive university, but I did. <br>
 Graduation is on 21/06/23, scary stuff.

 ---